unionai-oss/unionml/docs/source/flyte_cluster.md

 argument that is properly configured to access that Flyte cluster.
 In this case, you'll also need to specify a Docker registry that you have push access to via the `model.remote(registry="...")` keyword argument.

+To learn more about cluster configuration, see [here](https://docs.flyte.org/en/latest/deployment/cluster_config/index.html#deployment-cluster-config).
 ```

 ## UnionML CLI